chepeniv/atlas-simple_shell/README.md

 ```

 ## Bugs
 There better not be any.
 I have a reputation to maintain.
+But since our implementation is very minimal by comparison to any of the broadly distributed shells, and because our approach may not have been conventional, there may be some unexpected behaviour somewhere amongst the edge cases. it is also possible that standard shell bugs may have been inadvertently duplicated as well.
+These all remain to be discovered

 # Status and Roadmap
 Abandoned.
 We're moving on to bigger and better things.